LLNL/RAJA/docs/sphinx/user_guide/tutorial/vertexsum_coloring.rst

    :end-before: _raja_vertexarea_cuda_end
    :language: C++

-The only differences here is that we have marked the lambda loop body with the ``RAJA_DEVICE`` macro, specified the number of threads in a CUDA thread block in the segment execution policy, and built a new index set with list segments created using a CUDA resource so that the indices live in device memory.
+The only differences here are that we have marked the lambda loop body with the ``RAJA_DEVICE`` macro, used a CUDA segment execution policy, and built a new index set with list segments created using a CUDA resource so that the indices live in device memory.

 The RAJA HIP variant, which we show for completeness, is similar: